MarcoDeJong/dotfiles/README.md

 started with a dot.
 Hence the name dotfiles.

 I keep my personal dotfiles collection here, as it enables me to easily sync and set-up different machines, Linux/Unix and OSx.
+(Mostly Mac OSx though.)

 #Install
 At the moment I make no use of an 'install shellscript' or something like that.
-I just clone this repo and copy&paste files in position.
+I just 'git clone' this repo and copy&paste files in position.
 I will add an install routine in the near future.